FackOff25/DZIzer/README.md

 saveDirectory — directory to save the dzi to. not necessary to exist

-containerDir — directory with all files, therefore the dzi files will be saved in "saveDirectory/containerDir/".
+container — directory with all files, therefore the dzi files will be saved in "saveDirectory/container/".
 Isn't necessary, without it the dzi files will be saved in just "saveDirectory/"